dreamyguy/validate-color/README.md

 > All tests reside under the [test/](https://github.com/dreamyguy/validate-color/blob/master/tests/) folder.
 There's only one test file at the moment: [index.test.js](https://github.com/dreamyguy/validate-color/blob/master/tests/index.test.js).

+# Deploying

+This repo is a hybrid one.
+It:

+- Builds the NPM distribution
+- Builds the GitHub Page that serves as a demo/showcase

+There are 3 commands one can run to deploy to these two places.

+**Deploy to GitHub Pages**

+    npm run deploy

+**Deploy to NPM**

+    npm run deploy-npm

+**Deploy to both places at once**

+    npm run release

+> ⚠️ Make sure to bump version before releasing!

 ## Good to know

 ### License